p1000000/we-eat/common_tasks/ruby_upgrade.md

 1. Run `docker run --rm -v "$PWD":/usr/src/app -w /usr/src/app ruby:VERSION bundle update --ruby`
 1. Verify that your new docker build succeeds.

-For the last step, I recommend tagging the new image as `PROJECT:local` and then run `export CONTAINER_TAG=PROJECT` in your local shell that you are testing your application in.
+For the last step, I recommend tagging the new image as `bp_we_eat:local` and then run `export CONTAINER_TAG=bp_we_eat` in your local shell that you are testing your application in.
 Then you can run through your test suite and do manual testing to ensure that your application still runs properly.

 ### Minor (and presumably major) Version Upgrades